Consumption Of Liquor Outside Bihar- A Crime

 Alan V. Avanesh and Shambhavi Moghe, Nyayshastram

-The Supreme court in July 2019 held that in the case of a private car traveling on a public road, the road can be deemed as a ‘public place’ as such private vehicles can be accessed by the public.
+The Supreme court in July 2019 held that in the case of a private car travelling on a public road, the road can be deemed as a ‘public place’ as such private vehicles can be accessed by the public.
 The public may not have the access to such a private vehicle as a matter of right, but the public may have the opportunity to access the private vehicle.
-The judgment may have far-reaching effects as all the activities which were carried on in the public under the defense of it being a private vehicle or transport now with effect to this judgment had to stop.
+The judgment may have far-reaching effects as all the activities which were carried on in the public under the defence of it being a private vehicle or transport now with effect to this judgment had to stop.
 For example, smoking in a private vehicle on a public road could now be made punishable.

 In the case decided by Ashok Bhushan and K M Joseph JJ., Satvinder Singh and Ors.
-Vs. State of Bihar, the appellants when subjected to a breath analyser test and after failing such test, , were punished by the judicial magistrate when he took the cognizance in Newada district.
-The Appellants in this present case, prayed to quash the criminal proceedings against them.
+Vs. State of Bihar, the appellants when subjected to a breath analyser test and after failing such test, were punished by the judicial magistrate when he took the cognizance in Newada district.
+The Appellants in this present case prayed to quash the criminal proceedings against them.

 Possession and consumption of liquor or any intoxicant is not a crime in most of the states in our country.
-However, states like Gujrat, Mizoram, and the particular ‘infamous’ state of Bihar for having a much higher rate of crime because of: higher level of intoxicated public i.e. dwelled in alcoholic beverages, liquor, intoxicants, and lower literacy rate; to the rate of crime, corruption.
+However, states like Gujrat, Mizoram, and the particular ‘infamous’ state of Bihar for having a much higher rate of crime because of: a higher level of intoxicated public i.e. dwelled in alcoholic beverages, liquor, intoxicants, and lower literacy rate; to the rate of crime, corruption.
 The renowned Janta Dal Party member Nitish Kumar, the Chief Minister of Bihar took bold steps by bringing the amendment in the year 2016 in Bihar Excise Act 1915, making the possession and consumption of liquor in public places.

 Facts of the case:

-The Appellants were travelling from Girdih, Jharkhand to Patna, Bihar to attend a rotary meeting.
+The Appellants were travelling from Girdih, Jharkhand to Patna, Bihar to attend a Rotary meeting.
 The Appellants’ vehicle was stopped at Rajauli check post, Newada district for regular check by a Sub-inspector Excise in outer of Bihar and were subjected to breath analyser test.
 The person sitting in the passengers’ seat was tested positive as a certain amount of alcohol was found.
 However, no intoxicants or alcohol were found in their possession neither the driver was intoxicated.
-The police lodged the first information report and booked them under Section 53(a) of Bihar excise(amendment) act 2016 and kept in the custody for two days.
-The judicial magistrate of Newada took cognizance of the same.
+The police lodged the first information report and booked them under Section 53(a) of the Bihar excise(amendment) act 2016 and kept in the custody for two days.
+The judicial magistrate of Nevada took cognizance of the same.
 The appellants through application prayed for setting aside the order under section 482 of Criminal Procedure Code, 1973.

 The appellants then went to the Patna High Court for the issuance or considering their application for setting aside of the order issued by the learned Newada Judicial Magistrate.
-The Patna High Court vide its order dismissed the application under section 482 of Criminal Procedure Code.
+The Patna High Court vide its order dismissed the application under section 482 of the Criminal Procedure Code.
 Aggrieved by which, the present appeal has been filed.

 The Judgement given by the Apex Court is appropriate to an extent.
 The main question was whether the state prohibited possession and consumption of any intoxicants in a ‘private conveyance’.
 Even though the words ‘private vehicle’ or ‘private conveyance’ were not defined but the definition of ‘place’ includes vehicle and the same should apply for ‘public vehicle’ while interpreting ‘public place’.
-As per the section 2(17A) Bihar Excise Act 1915, whether or not as the matter of right but ‘access to the public place’ includes all places accessible and visited by the public and also includes the open space.
-The vehicle in which the Appellants were travelling was a private vehicle, when it was stopped for a routine check, it was the public road, that means here, the access of the public to the vehicle could not be ignored.
-The court referred to the case of Manikandan vs. State of Kerala , where the accused was not liable as section 15C was not attracted because the vehicle in which they were doing illegal activity by consuming liquor, was a private vehicle and even though it was standing and parked on the public road.
-The section 15C was later amended.
+As per section 2(17A) Bihar Excise Act 1915, whether or not as the matter of right but ‘access to the public place’ includes all places accessible and visited by the public and also includes the open space.
+The vehicle in which the Appellants were travelling was a private vehicle, when it was stopped for a routine check, it was the public road, which means here, the access of the public to the vehicle could not be ignored.
+The court referred to the case of Manikandan vs. State of Kerala , where the accused was not liable as section 15C was not attracted because the vehicle in which they were doing the illegal activity by consuming liquor, was a private vehicle and even though it was standing and parked on the public road.
+Section 15C was later amended.

 The Bihar Excise Act of 1915 did not prohibit of possession or consumption but later through the notifications issued by the State government did defined consumption.
 The Bihar state policy of 2015 had intended to the total or complete prohibition of possession and consumption of liquor, by implementing the policy in a phased manner.
 After the implementation of the Bihar Excise (Amendment)Act 2016; the previous notifications stand irrelevant.